carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/01-intro.md

 While we can enter queries directly into our database, this approach does not scale well when we need to make tweaks to complex queries or we need to write a series of queries to get the data we want.
 Therefore, we want to make our scripts in a text editor.

-Let us start by exploring the sqlite3 interface.
+Let us start by exploring the sqlite3 interface:

-run:

 ~~~
 $ sqlite3